-Compensation measures for the impact on nature, provisions and implementation securities, water, environmental protection, renaturation, recultivation, employment and social affairs, circular of natural resources in Germany are important special topics of the D-EITI reports.
+Compensation measures for the impact on nature, provisions and implementation securities, water, environmental protection, renaturation, recultivation, employment and social affairs, circular economy, in particular recycling, as well as the effects of the energy transition and structural change on the extraction of natural resources in Germany are important special topics of the D-EITI reports.
 They go beyond the international EITI standard and thus increase the relevance of EITI in Germany.